alschmut/StructBuilderMacro/README.md

 ## Roadmap

 The `@Buildable` macro was created out of personal interest to reduce repetitive code in my own projects.
-I might continue developing the macro depending use cases i stumble across, though, I do not guarantee to keep the project up to date myself.
-Please create GitHub issues for any feature or bugfix you would like to see wiithin the macro.
+I might continue developing the macro depending use cases I stumble across, though, I do not guarantee to keep the project up to date myself.
+Please create GitHub issues for any feature or bugfix you would like to see within the macro.
 Contributions or fixes from the Community are most welcome.